Medical Disclaimer

 When Should I Take Propranolol?

-• Daily management.
+- Daily management.
 If you are taking propranolol to treat your sadness or anxiety on a regular basis, it is best to take it at the same time every day.
-The doses can be spread out over the day if you are using an immediate-release drug.
+If you are using an immediate-release drug, you can spread out the doses throughout the day.
 Long-term release

-This medicine is usually taken once a day, usually in the morning, to help with nervousness.
+People typically take this medicine once a day, usually in the morning, to help with nervousness.
 Talk to your doctor or nurse about how to take propranolol in your specific case.

 The length of time a person may need propranolol depends on a lot of different things, including their anxiety type:

-• Short-term use.
-Propranolol may only be needed for certain events, like shows, tests, or interviews, for some people.
+- Short-term use.
+Some people may only require propranolol for specific events such as shows, tests, or interviews.
 Propranolol is only used when it is needed in these situations.

 No matter how long you plan to take propranolol for, keep in mind that stopping it all of a sudden can cause return effects or withdrawal signs.
 Talk to a doctor or nurse before stopping or changing any medications.